Changes to the API

 • Change the order of the keys in an object.

-• Change the length or format of the IDs and tokens.
-This includes adding or removing prefixes (like the acc_ prefix on the ID of the Account Object).
+• Change the length or format of IDs and tokens, including adding or removing prefixes such as the acc_ prefix on the Account object ID.

-• Change header's field names to uppercase or lowercase.
-According to RFC7230, header field names are case-insensitive.
-Note that field values are case-sensitive.
+• Change header field names to uppercase or lowercase.
+Per RFC 7230, header field names are case-insensitive, while header field values are case-sensitive.

-You shouldn't assume the format of IDs nor tokens
+You shouldn't assume the format of IDs or tokens